Jacobbishopxy/jacobbishopxy.github.io/content/posts/2022-8-1-impl-index-for-polars-series.md

 > `ChunkedArray`’s use [Apache Arrow](https://github.com/apache/arrow) as backend for the memory layout.
 Arrows memory is immutable which makes it possible to make multiple zero copy (sub)-views from a single array.

 It gives us a better conceptual view of a `Series`.
 Now, back to our design.
 From the two `.get(index)` methods introduced above, we found that neither getting value from a Series directly nor getting value from a ChunkedArray would return a referenced value.
-In other words, we have to cache this value in somewhere first, which grants it a longer lifetime of existence, or else it will be dropped after the `index` function's scope.
+In other words, we have to cache this value in somewhere first, which grants this value a longer lifetime of existence, or else it will be dropped after the `index` function's scope.
+Therefore, we need a struct who has at least two fields in which the data refers to the original series and the cached state, who holds the temporary value returned by the `get` method, lives as long as the struct itself.

 ```rust
 struct MySeriesIndexing<'a> {